Mozgalice

 Posted in 12-projects

-Growing up in former Yugoslavia and Serbia, word games and brain teasers were everywhere — on TV quiz shows, in newspapers, mandatory companion on vacations and road trips in a pre-smartphone era.
+Growing up in former Yugoslavia, word games and brain teasers were everywhere.
+TV quiz shows, newspaper puzzle pages, the mandatory companion on every vacation and road trip in the pre-smartphone era.
 They were social rituals disguised as puzzles.
+And online?
+Nothing captured that feeling in our language, with our culture baked in.

-- Pogodi reč — guess a five-letter Serbian word in six tries
+- Pogodi reč: guess a five-letter Serbian word in six tries

-- Asocijacije — uncover hidden connections across four columns to find a final answer
+- Asocijacije: uncover hidden connections across four columns to find a final answer

 All players get the same puzzles on the same day.
-Solve them, share your results spoiler-free, and compare with friends.
+Solve them, share your results spoiler-free, compare with friends.
 The whole thing takes about five minutes.

 Why daily puzzles work